drakkar-lig/walt-node-boot/README.md

 * raspberry pi B/B+
 * raspberry pi 2 model B
 * raspberry pi 3 model B
+(The SD card built here is compatible with all listed models)

 Typing `make` in this repository allows to build docker images.
 These images are kinds of "containers" for the material needed to